Prince Henry the Navigator

-Prince Henry of Portugal, Duke of Viseu (Portuguese: Infante Dom Henrique; 4 March 1394 – 13 November 1460), better known as Prince Henry the Navigator (Infante Dom Henrique, o Navegador), was a Portuguese prince and a central figure in the early days of the Portuguese Empire and in the 15th-century European maritime exploration.
-Through his administrative direction, he is regarded as the main initiator of what would be known as the Age of Discovery.
-Henry was the fourth child of King John I of Portugal, who founded the House of Aviz.
+Prince Henry the Navigator (Note: Infante Dom Henrique, formally Prince Henry of Portugal, Duke of Viseu) (4 March 1394 – 13 December 1460), was a Portuguese prince, a central figure in the early days of the Portuguese Empire and often credited as one of the main initiators of the Age of Discovery.
+Henry was the third child of King John I of Portugal, who founded the House of Aviz.

-After procuring the new caravel ship, Henry was responsible for the early development of Portuguese exploration and maritime trade with other continents through the systematic exploration of Western Africa, the islands of the Atlantic Ocean, and the search for new routes.
-He encouraged his father to conquer Ceuta (1415), the Muslim port on the North African coast across the Straits of Gibraltar from the Iberian Peninsula.
-He learned of the opportunity offered by the Saharan trade routes that terminated there, and became fascinated with Africa in general; he was most intrigued by the Christian legend of Prester John and the expansion of Portuguese trade.
-He is regarded as the patron of Portuguese exploration.
-He is also considered to be one of the most responsible for developing the slave trade in Western Europe.
-The prince died on 13 November 1460 in Vila do Bispo, Algarve.
+Utilising the new caravel ship, Henry directed the early development of Portuguese exploration and maritime trade with other continents through the systematic exploration of Western Africa, the islands of the Atlantic Ocean, and the search for new routes.
+He supported his father in the 1415 conquest of Ceuta, a Muslim port on the North African coast across the Straits of Gibraltar from the Iberian Peninsula.
+Regarded as the patron of Portuguese discoveries, he died on 13 November 1460 in Vila do Bispo in the Algarve.

-Life
+Early life

 The Casa do Infante, in Porto, is traditionally considered Prince Henry's birthplace.

 Henry was the third surviving son of King John I and his wife Philippa, sister of King Henry IV of England.
 He was baptized in Porto, and may have been born there, probably when the royal couple was living in the city's old mint, now called Casa do Infante (Prince's House), or in the region nearby.
 Another possibility is that he was born at the Monastery of Leça do Balio, in Leça da Palmeira, during the same period of the royal couple's residence in the city of Porto.

-Henry was 21 when he, his father and brothers captured the Moorish port of Ceuta in northern Morocco.
-Ceuta had long been a base for Barbary pirates who raided the Portuguese coast, depopulating villages by capturing their inhabitants to be sold in the African slave trade.
-Following this success, Henry began to explore the coast of Africa, most of which was unknown to Europeans.
-His objectives included finding the source of the West African gold trade and the legendary Christian kingdom of Prester John, and stopping the pirate attacks on the Portuguese coast.
+As early as 1410 or 1412, Henry had commissioned his captains to explore the coasts beyond Cape Non, which was considered the limit of the known and charted world in Europe together with Cape Bojador.
+Little is known of these expeditions, however.